grafana/grafana/docs/sources/administration/team-management/_index.md

 1. Sign in to Grafana as an organization administrator.
 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Teams**.
 1. Click the name of the team to which you want to add members, and click **Add member**.
-1. In the **Add team member** field, choose if you want to add a user or a service account.
-1. Locate and select a user or a service account.
+1. Locate and select a user.
-1. Choose if you want to add a user or a service account as a team Member or an Admin.
+1. Choose if you want to add the user as a team Member or an Admin.
 1. Click **Add to team**.

 ![Add team member](/static/img/docs/manage-users/add-team-member-7-3.png)